mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    ```

 1. Set your desired Mojaloop version:
    1. Go to `custom-config/mojaloop-vars.yaml` file.
-If the file doesn't exist, create a new file.
+If the file doesn't exist, create it.
    1. Specify a value for `mojaloop_chart_version`.
-   1. You can also update the `mcm_chart_version` depending on which version of MCM you wish to use (if you don't want to use the default version).
+   1. You can also update the `mcm_chart_version` depending on which version of MCM you wish to use (in case you don't want to use the default version).

       ```yaml
       mojaloop_chart_version: 17.0.0 # Check latest version at https://github.com/mojaloop/helm/releases/